CarloDiCastelnuovo/SC-exam/README.md

    - Upload the DataFrame, which through the Pandas library can be carried out in different ways (in the Project.py file a correct and an incorrect one are generated to illustrate the operation).

-   - The count of the number of parameters you want to visualize.
+   - Count the number of parameters you want to visualize.

 ```